Mandeep-Andey/MZA0274-FALL2025-SQA/SQA-REPO.md

 ## Forensics & Logging (Activity 4.b)

-We replaced all `print()` statements with `logging.info()` to ensure proper forensics.
-We configured the logger to include timestamps as required.
+Replaced all `print()` statements with `logging.info()` to ensure proper forensics.
+Configured the logger to include timestamps as required.

 **Logging Configuration Snippet:**
 ```python